apisnetworks/apiscp-docs/admin/managing-accounts.md

 ## Propagating Changes
 Once a file has been modified within the FST, it is necessary to recreate the composite filesystem. `service fsmount reload` will dump all filesystem caches and rebuild the layers.
 Users logged into their accounts via terminal will need to logout and log back in to see changes.

+# Built-in Checks

+## Domain ownership

+Before a domain may be added on as an addon domain, apnscp will verify that the domain uses the proper nameservers or that the IP address matches the account IP address.
+Domains that do not use the configured nameservers (**[dns]** => **hosting_ns**) must pass 1 of 3 challenges, by present in the bypass, or the feature must be disabled.

+### Challenge modes

+1. Change nameservers to nameservers provided in **[dns]** => **hosting_ns**.
+Because of how [DNS caches]({% link admin/dns-in-a-nutshell.md %}) operate, this may take up to 24 hours to propagate once changed.
+2. Upload a random file to the current hosting provider that contains the same random name in the file.
+3. Create an A record named "newacct" through the current DNS provider that resolves back to the server.
+This should carry a 5 minute delay at most if "newacct" did not already exist.

+Completing any of the above will allow the domain to be added.

+### Bypass file

+To bypass challenges for a specific domain, create a file named `{{ site.data.paths.opcenter }}/dnsbypass` with the domain name.
+Each line must contain only the domain name.
+If found, no challenges will be assessed upon adding the domain and upon completion, will remove the domain from the list.

+### Disabling validation

+{% callout danger %}

+Disabling validation in instances where more than 1 user has access to the control panel is dangerous!
+Any domain added to the control panel also has mail authority for the domain.
+Thus, by adding a domain "gmail.com" and creating a catch-all email in **Mail** > **Manage Mailboxes**, the user now has the ability to redirect all email destined to gmail.com to her local inbox.

+{% endcallout %}

+Notification whenever a domain is added is *strongly encouraged* when validation is disabled.
+To generate notifications, enable **[domains]** => **notify**.
+To disable challenges, change **[domains]** => **dns_check** to false